vitay/deeprl/DeepRL.md

 author: Julien Vitay
 email: <julien.vitay@informatik.tu-chemnitz.de>
 abstract: |
-    The goal of this document is to summarize the state-of-the-art in deep reinforcement learning.
+    The goal of this document is to keep track the state-of-the-art in deep reinforcement learning.
 It starts with basics in reinforcement learning and deep learning to introduce the notations.
-It covers different classes of deep RL models:
+It tries to cover different classes of deep RL models, from value-based to policy-based, model-free or model-based, hierarchical, etc, with a focus on the application of deep RL to robotics.

-    1. Value-based algorithms (DQN...) used mostly for discrete problems like video games.
-    2. Policy-gradient based algorithms (A3C, DDPG...) used for continuous control problems such as robotics.
-    3. Recurrent attention models (RAM...) for partially observable problems.
-    4. Model-based RL to reduce the sample complexity by incorporating a model of the environment.
 autoSectionLabels: True
 secPrefix: Section
 figPrefix: Fig.